Key Points of this Article

 - Fever

-- Swelling and redness that continues to get worse
+- Swelling and redness that continue to get worse

 - Discoloration around the wound